MohammadRoodbari/Speech-Classification/README.md

 The data is divided into four class based on emotion:
 > anger, happiness, sadness, neutral

 Also The data is divided into two class based on sex:
 > male, female

 ## Method

-Features: MFCCs (Mel-frequency cepstral coefficients), Spectral Centroid, Spectral Bandwidth, Rolloff, Melspectrogram, Spectral Contrast, Spectral Flatness are computed from the raw audio.
+Features: MFCCs (Mel-frequency cepstral coefficients), Spectral Centroid, Spectral Bandwidth, Rolloff, Melspectrogram, Spectral Contrast, Spectral Flatness are computed from the raw audio using [librosa](https://github.com/librosa/librosa) librosa.

 Classifier: SVM (Support Vector Machine) is adopted for gender classificatioin, and CNN (Convolutional Neural Network) is adopted for emotion classificatioin